"Travel & Talk" Program

 If you can’t come to us for a walking tour or presentation, we can come to your business, school or facility!

-The Geneva History Center offers traveling presentations and armchair tours for your club, organization, business or senior center.
+The Geneva History Museum offers traveling presentations and armchair tours for your club, organization, business or senior center.
 Even if you don’t live in Geneva, you can learn about its fascinating history.

 Armchair Tour of Historic Downtown Geneva